BLACK FRIDAY HUGE DEALS ON SOFTWARE UNTIL NOV 27TH

 Conclusion

 More megapixels do equal better image quality, but only to a point.
-After this point, the value of more megapixels is diminished and limited to specific use cases such as making large prints or heavy cropping.
+After this point, the value of more megapixels diminishes and is limited to specific use cases, such as making large prints or heavy cropping.

 But when an image sensor delivers too many megapixels, image quality drops, and noise increases, resulting in a poorer, muddier, and noisier photo.

 Unfortunately, for many, the term megapixels is synonymous with image quality; the more, the better.
-This presents an opportunity for smartphone manufacturers since an increase in megapixels is one of the best ways to differentiate one phone from another.
+This presents an opportunity for smartphone manufacturers since increasing megapixels is one of the best ways to differentiate one phone from another.

 In reality, smartphones have had enough megapixels for years and are held back by smaller, cheaper lenses and tiny light-starved sensors.
 Unfortunately, addressing either of these issues is problematic since a smartphone must remain compact, leaving an increased megapixel count the most viable ‘improvement.’

 So, how many megapixels do you need?
 Well, 2 megapixels is plenty for social media or a high-quality 6×4 print.
-But, in reality, 12 megapixels offer a good balance of quality and utility.
+But 12 megapixels offer a good balance of quality and utility.

 Subscribe to my weekly newsletter and be notified of deals and discounts on photography software and gear.
 Subscribe now.